 - PAR-19-363: Integration of Imaging and Fluid-Based Tumor Monitoring in Cancer Therapy (R01 Clinical Trial Optional).
 This FOA supports the integration of imaging and fluid-based tumor monitoring (liquid biopsy) assays during cancer treatment to determine the optimal use of these modalities in the characterization of therapy response or detecting the emergence of resistance.
 Due Standard Dates through May 8, 2021.

-- RFA-CA-049/050: Revision Applications for Mechanism of Drug Resistance (U01 Clinical Trial Not Allowed/R01 Clinical Trial Not Allowed).
+- RFA-CA-19-049/050: Revision Applications for Mechanism of Drug Resistance (R01 Clinical Trial Not Allowed/U01 Clinical Trials Not Allowed).
 These Moonshot RFAs support the addition of new aims and directions to ongoing NCI-funded research projects on underlying mechanisms of resistance, preclinical design and foster development of single or combination therapies to effectively target resistant/refractory tumors and/or their microenvironment at the clinical level.
-Due October 24, 2019; June 24, 2020; October 22, 2020; and June 23, 2021.
+Remaining Due Dates: October 22, 2020 and June 23, 2021.

-- PAR-19-156/157: Bioengineering Research Partnerships (U01 Clinical Trial Not Allowed).
+- PAR-19-156/157: Bioengineering Research Partnerships (U01 Clinical Trial Not Allowed/U01 Clinical Trials Required).
 These FOAs intend to accelerate the development and adoption of promising tools and technologies that can address important biomedical problems.
 Due Standard Dates through Jan 8, 2022.

 - PA-19-112/111: Improving Outcomes in Cancer Treatment-Related Cardiotoxicity (R01 Clinical Trial Optional, R21 Clinical Trial Optional).
 This FOA encourages collaborative applications that will contribute to the identification and characterization of patients at risk of developing cancer treatment-related cardiotoxicity.
 Due Standard Dates through Jan 8, 2022.

 - The Innovative Molecular Analysis Technologies (IMAT) Program: The IMAT RFAs encourage applications from individuals and groups interested in developing novel technologies suitable for the molecular analysis of cancers and their host environment in support of basic, clinical, and epidemiological research.
-The NCI has approved the reissuance for funding opportunity announcements, so investigators are encouraged to check back on the link above.
+There are multiple active FOAs under the IMAT Program, see here.

 Team Science Funding Opportunities